• Welcome to SportsJournalists.com, a friendly forum for discussing all things sports and journalism.

 I'm taking my 12-year-old to this.
 Did a regular check of his Google Plus feed the other day, and although there's no bullying on it, you can definitely see how easily things can head that way.

 There is bullying in it.
-The scene they're cutting "fuck" out of takes place on the school bus and you see one of the kids (Alex) being bullied.
+The scene they're cutting "fork" out of takes place on the school bus and you see one of the kids (Alex) being bullied.
 Showing actually bullying is not the focus of the documentary, but you do see it.
 I saw "Bully" a few weeks ago and was very moved by it.

 I think you're misreading a couple things, Dyno.
 The school bus scene is the one that producers said they would not edit.
 And my statement "there is no bullying" was referring to my son's Google Plus feed, not the movie.